oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 ## Inspecting Elasticsearch index mapping

-During start-up, Spring Data Elasticsearch will create the index for the entities annotated with `@Document`, deriving the mappings from the entity's annotations.
-But for the properties, if the field type is not specified, it defaults to FieldType.Auto.
-This means, that no mapping entry is written for the property and that Elasticsearch will add a mapping entry dynamically when the first data for this property is stored.
+During startup, Spring Data Elasticsearch will create the index for the entities annotated with `@Document`, deriving the mappings from the entity's annotations.
+But for the properties, if the field type is not specified, it will default to FieldType.Auto.
+This means that no mapping entry is written for the property and that Elasticsearch will add a mapping entry dynamically when the first data for this property is stored.

-As Kibana interface was configured in Docker Compose, before creating any entities, let's inspect the index mappings that were automatically created for the `blog` microservice.
+As our Kibana interface was configured in Docker Compose, before creating any entities, let's inspect the index mappings that were automatically created for the `blog` microservice.
 Go to `http://localhost:5601`, the Kibana dashboard.
 On the top left menu, go to **Management** > **Stack Management** > **Index Management** > **Indices** tab.
 Besides the `user` index, an index per entity should be listed.

 {% img blog/spring-data-elasticsearch/kibana-indexes.png alt:"Kibana Indexes" width:"800" %}{: .center-image }

 Choose for example the `tag` index.
-The **Mappings** tab before persisting any instance will look like the following:
+Before persisting any instance, the **Mappings** tab will look like the following:

 ```json
 {